christophebe/julius-gpt/readme.md

-This Node.js CLI and API gives you the ability to generate content with the OpenAI API (GPT-4 or GPT-3.5-turbo).
-It can generate text in all languages supported by Open AI.
+This Node.js CLI and API gives you the ability to generate content with a LLM (OpenAI, ...).
+It can generate text in all languages supported by available LLMs.

+This project is using [Langchain JS](https://js.langchain.com/docs/get_started/introduction)

 # How it Works